Arbitration Rules and Procedures of Badan Arbitrase Nasional Indonesia (BANI Arbitration Center).

 1. Burden of Proof

 Each of the parties has the burden to explain its respective position, to submit evidence substantiating such position and to prove the facts relied upon it in support of its claim or defense.

 2. Summary of Exhibits

-The Tribunal may, if it considers it appropriate, require the parties either to address any enquiry or present any documentation the Tribunal deems necessary, and/or to present a summary of all documents and other evidence which that party has presented and/or intends to present in support of the facts in issue set out in its Statement of Claim or Statement of Defense, within such time limits as the Tribunal shall deem appropriate
+The Arbitration Tribunal or the sole arbitrator may, if it considers it appropriate, require the parties either to address any enquiry or present any documentation The Arbitration Tribunal or the sole arbitrator deems necessary, and/or to present a summary of all documents and other evidence which that party has presented and/or intends to present in support of the facts in issue set out in its Statement of Claim or Statement of Defense, within such time limits as the Arbitration Tribunal or the sole arbitrator shall deem appropriate

-The Tribunal shall determine the admissibility, relevance, materiality and weight of the evidence offered
+The Arbitration Tribunal or the sole arbitrator shall determine the admissibility, relevance, materiality and weight of the evidence offered

-The party requesting the summons of a witness or expert witness must pay in advance all of the cost related to the presence of the witness.
-For this purpose the Tribunal may request that on the payment a deposit be made first to BANI.
+The party requesting the summons of a witness or the expert must pay in advance all of the cost related to the presence of the witness or the expert.
+For this purpose, the Arbitration Tribunal or the sole arbitrator may request such payment to be deposited to BANI.

 Before giving their testimonies, the witnesses or expert witnesses may be requested to take an oath.